a7medkamel/eb2/README.md

 ## Other
 - [ ] missing 2 handles for built in cabinet
-  - we can install a push mechanism
+  - we can install a push mechanism [I'll buy some from Ikea]
+- [ ] missing bolt on hand rail to second floor
+- [ ] some light switches aren't correctly installer
+- [ ] laundry trim
+- [ ] powder room door needs a little sanding / finish (there is a large X mark on it)

 ## Completed
 - [x] trim missing for gas shutoff valve